The Qatar LNG backflip

 Traditionally, Japan had organized its energy portfolio into base-load and peak.
 They had anointed nuclear and coal as base-load power and oil plus LNG as peak power.
 Makes a lot of sense as oil and LNG are the pricier options – usually.
 When Fukushima hit them in 2011, LNG already showed signs of weakening.
 Suddenly the entire nuclear generation park of the then second largest economy on earth screeched to a halt taking out a massive part of the base-load power picture.
 Japan maxed out on the rest of the generation portfolio in an emergency which means that lots of peak power production was going base-load.

-This wiped out a looming global LNG glut (remember the LNG destined for the US but not needed anymore because of shale) in an instant and enabled producers to feast on super high prices for a while longer.
-Japan fattened those producers to the point where everyone believed that this is a “happy ever after” party.
+This wiped out a looming global LNG glut (remember the LNG destined for the US but not needed anymore because of shale) in an instant and enabled producers to feast on super-high prices for a while longer.
+Japan fattened those producers to the point where everyone believed that this was a “happy ever after” party.
 Except that – it wasn’t.

 The effects of this binge party were what we can observe today – projects mainly in the US and in Australia that took FID at obscenely high cost.
 I would guess that if the much smaller glut in 2011 would have allowed unfolding – which means that had Fukushima never happened – then most of those projects would not have seen the light of day.
 This also means that there would not be a tidal wave of LNG on our shores today and many of the issues we face today such as LNG to pipeline gas competition in Europe or the very vigorous push for LNG as the new bunkering fuel of choice would not bloom out in this intensity.

 Qatar’s desire to mask its unhinged portfolio by gorging on the Japanese feast caused the biggest eruption in LNG history.
-This is how small things can go biblical if only one little Black Swan (Fukushima was not really predictable) materializes and the leading producers is in a tight corner.
+This is how small things can go biblical if only one little Black Swan (Fukushima was not predictable) materializes and the leading producers are in a tight corner.

 Leave a Reply